|

 There

-are two sets because the signal from above is circularly polarized.
-Inside the plastic pipe is 300-ohm TV twin lead, cut to
+are two sets of pickup antennas because the signal from above is circularly polarized.

 resonate at the satellite broadcast frequency of 137.5 MHz.
-The
+You

-signal is amplified once before it is fed to a modified police
+signal is pre-amplified at the antenna base before it is fed to a modified police

 scanner.
-A cable-TV signal amplifier from Radio Shack for $20
+A cable-TV amplifier from Radio Shack works

 |